mhnasajpour/Phishing-App/README.md

 **For educational purposes only**

-**With running this code, you can pulling out this items**
+**By running this code, you can pull out these items**

 1- First and last name\
 2- Student id\
-3- Laptop brand (manufacturer and systemFamily)
+3- Laptop brand (manufacturer and system family)

 4- Battery charge percentage\
-5- Is laptop plugged in\
+5- Is the laptop plugged in\
 6- Battery left time

 7- List of all connected WiFi with their password until now